Features Pricing Docs Blog Try Demo Log In Sign Up

 ],

-If you're serving screenshots directly to users (say, as OG images), put a CDN in front of your storage.
-Cloudflare caches static assets on edge servers for free — and that way even requests to your object storage drop to near zero.
+If you're serving screenshots directly to users, put a CDN in front of your storage.
+Cloudflare caches static assets on edge servers for free, and that way even requests to your object storage drop to near zero.

-The chain looks like this: user → CDN (Cloudflare) → Object Storage (Hetzner) → Screenshot API (screenshotrun).
-Each layer only fires when the one before it misses.
+The chain ends up looking like this: user → CDN (Cloudflare) → Object Storage (Hetzner) → Screenshot API.
+Each layer only fires when the one before it doesn't have the file.

-A cache without cleanup turns into a pile of junk.
-I run a simple artisan command on a cron schedule:
+A cache without cleanup turns into dead weight.
+I run a simple artisan command on a cron schedule that deletes both the database entry and the stored file:

 // app/Console/Commands/CleanExpiredScreenshots.php